 A manager who sees people's potential is far better at coaching them towards it.
 A manager that judges people based on past and current performance, or believes that people are inherently limited, will not make a strong effort to engage staff for optimal performance.
 An engaged, well-coached employee will out-perform one who is being mismanaged by a weak boss.
 People tend to quit their manager more than they do the company, so that mismanaged employee may already be out shopping their resumé.

 It's crucial that you start with a coaching model that is research-based and proven.
 That being said, there is a difference between taking a two-day seminar on coaching, and actually developing coaching skills.
 The course is an event, but the other is a process.
-Just as getting into (and staying in) shape requires consistent workouts rather than just one visit to the "fitness bootcamp" class, becoming a great coach isn't a quick fix.
+Just as getting into (and staying in) shape requires consistent workouts (and not just one visit to the "fitness bootcamp" class), becoming a great coach isn't a quick fix.
 After acquiring the coaching knowledge, it's important to engage in continuous application.
 Partner with an organization that offers ongoing follow-up options.
 (See Coaching the Coaches for more information on a proven, research-based model.)

 When coaching staff, be aware that each person has different motivators and communication styles.
 Learn the styles of your team in order to adapt your communication to the listener for increased impact.
 If someone is slower to speak and respond, for example, allow them time to think and process rather than interrupting with 'helpful' suggestions.
 Effective coaching adapts to the unique style and needs of the person being coached. (learn about DISC here and get a free DISC overview download)

-A manager who regularly steps in to solve staff's problems isn't doing them (or himself) any favors.
+A manager who regularly steps in to solve the staff's problems isn't doing them (or himself) any favors.
 He's only training them to bring him the problems, rather than solving them.
 Coach your staff to develop their confidence and problem-solving ability.
 This alone will increase organizational efficiency.
 Sometimes the simple question, "What can you do about it?" will help to uncover a solution.

 To support your continued growth, make sure that you get regular feedback.
-Awareness of where and how you are succeeding (and not) will assist you in making the changes you need for sustained improvement.
+Awareness of where and how you are succeeding (or not) will assist you in making the changes you need for sustained improvement.
 This is an area where 360 Feedback is often helpful.

 One of the greatest skills a coach/manager must practice is active listening.
-Fully deploy listening skills with an open mind in order to ask more effective questions of the coachee, and get to the heart of an issue to assist them in finding a solution.
+Fully deploy active listening skills with an open mind in order to ask more effective questions of the coachee, and get to the heart of an issue to assist them in finding a solution.